ebdrup/json-schema-benchmark/reports/json-gate.md

 `required validation, ignores arrays`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `required validation, ignores strings`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `required validation, ignores other non-objects`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
+`required with empty array, property not required`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `required with escaped characters, object with all properties present is valid`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `required with escaped characters, object with some properties missing is invalid`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `type as array with one item, string is valid`|The schema failed to load(`Schema: 'type' attribute union length is 1 when it should be at least 2`). **This excludes this validator from performance tests**